rackerlabs/technical-blog/content/blog/2020/2020-08-04-enhance-customer-experience-with-dynamics-365/index.md

   creates operational efficiencies.
 When you use Outlook or Teams, you do not need to enter your credentials again to access your Dynamics 365 application.
-  Furthermore, the Sales and Customer Service apps have role-based security options to control what you can access within the Dynamics 365 application.
+  Furthermore, the Sales and Customer Service apps have role-based security options to control what your users can access within the Dynamics 365 application.

 - **Scalability**: After you are up and running with the core functionality of your Dynamics 365 CRM applications, you can choose from the following  options